Close Menu

 Cory Wheeler, Chief Customer Officer and Chase Thompson, Director of Product Management teamed up to explore why your current SaaS budget methods may be failing – and what you can do to ensure you’re not leaving money on the table.
 Read on for the key takeaways from this session.

-Despite Economic Uncertainty, SaaS is Here to Stay – and Growing
+Despite Economic Uncertainty, SaaS Is Here to Stay – and Growing

 Right now, there are a lot of businesses in the middle of budgeting season.
 Based on many conversations with our customers, we know that many are working to flatten or even reduce their overall budget dollars.

 But why does SaaS spend continue to grow, despite businesses working to tighten their belts?
-As Cory explained it, “What we know is a lot of SaaS that we see still continuing to grow is really replacing a lot of that headcount that is flat or reduced.
+As Wheeler explained it, “What we know is a lot of SaaS that we see still continuing to grow is really replacing a lot of that headcount that is flat or reduced.
 As hiring freezes and layoffs are in place, technology is replacing, automating, and making more efficient what would’ve been a headcount or resource in previous years.”

 These days, knowledge work takes place in SaaS.
-“Conferencing solutions, communication, project management – all that is driving efficiency for our customers with their workforce today,” said Cory.
+“Conferencing solutions, communication, project management – all that is driving efficiency for our customers with their workforce today,” said Wheeler.
 “SaaS is here to stay and to grow.
 And SaaS is continuing to power the employee experience.”

-SaaS Budgeting is Hard
+SaaS Budgeting Is Hard

 SaaS budgeting isn’t easy.
 In fact, it’s downright hard.
 “Finding SaaS is difficult.
-Understanding where it is in your organization is difficult,” said Cory.
-That extends all the way through budgeting.”
+Understanding where it is in your organization is difficult,” said Wheeler.
+“That extends all the way through budgeting.”

 • Disconnect between IT, finance, and lines of business (LOB): Lack of visibility, disjointed systems, and the unpredictable nature of SaaS spend create friction